-- 1. Hypothesis what were the researchers/authors of the study looking for? - 2.
+- 1. Hypothesis what were the researchers/authors of the study exploring? - 2.
 Participants general demographic characteristics of study participants.
 You do not need to include minute details about the participants. - 3.
-Methodology how was the study conducted? - 4.
+Methodology how was the study conducted.
+You do not need to include minute details. - 4.
 Findings what did they find?
 Was the hypothesis supported? - 5.
 Limitations of the study and/or confounding variables - 6.
 Generate one critical question.